 - First things first-Throw that kiddo in the bath!
 If it’s yourself, take a shower, stat.

-- Diffuse Shield continuously.
+- Diffuse Shield essential oil blend continuously.
 24 hours for at least 2 days.
 This is so important.
 Shield or Thieves or OnGuard kills airborne bacteria/viruses as well as supports the immune system.
 Putting a diffuser in your child’s room while they play or sleep could make all the difference.
 I have THIS diffuser and THIS one as well.
 I love them both.
 Oh, and check out THIS post about diffusing in the car!
 Also, you could put a few drops of Shield in a spray bottle with distilled water and spray EVERYWHERE.
 I have been known to do this A LOT.

 - Rub Shield on the feet before bed.
 This can be incredibly effective and even enjoyable to restless kids before bed.
 The feet are amazing when it comes to absorbing and transporting oils into our system.
 As I’ve said, and I can’t say enough-Shield helps support and build up your immune system as well as act as an antibacterial mist for the air when diffused.
 I never let my bottle of Shield get too low.
 It’s vital.